 Effective risk management is an art form that you will develop a sixth sense for over time.
 Creating stop-loss orders, using appropriate position sizing, and diversifying your investments are just a few examples of sound risk management.

-Markets can be unpredictable, but successful traders have the uncanny ability to adapt to ever-changing market conditions, born largely out of experience.
+Markets are unpredictable, but successful traders have the uncanny ability to adapt to ever-changing market conditions, born largely out of experience.
 The trick is to know how to analyze market trends, identify patterns, and make informed decisions regarding your strategy accordingly.

 Flexibility is key here, enabling you to ride the waves of unpredictability and hopefully emerge successful.